+SEE FOR YOURSELE

+· ---

+8

+90

+٩t

+0.44

 STORYPROVING

-Many sustainable initiatives are difficult or impossible to monitor.
-Partly for this reason, Moyee has opted for total transparency.
+🖉 🥟 any sustainable initiatives are difficult or impossible to monitor Partly for this reason.
+Movee has opted for total transparency.
 Blockchain is a good tool for this.
-It gives everyone the opportunity to see everything Moyee does: payments to farmers, who earns what in the chain, etc.
+It gives everyone the opportunity to see everything Moyee does: payments to farmers, who earns what in the chain, etc

 Impact and sustainability are only valuable concepts if they are accompanied by clear objectives and an assessment mechanism.
-Moyee goes beyond storytelling to storyproving.
+Moyee goes beyond storytelling to storyproving. <

+e created a farmer dashboard

+.

+WER TO THE CROWN.